-ACTION DESCRIPTION PROGRESS 3.2.5b Review Penrith LEP 2010.
+OUTCOME 3: WE PLAN AND SHAPE OUR GROWING CITY ACTION DESCRIPTION PROGRESS 3.2.5b Review Penrith LEP 2010.
 Council is amending its LEP in three stages due to the other parallel work undertaken by the NSW Government and Council's Strategy program.
 LEP Review Phase 1 was made on 31 March 2021.
 Work has commenced on LEP Phase 2.
-This Phase includes the following matters: Architectural Excellence Scenic and Cultural Landscapes - Mulgoa / Wallacia and The Northern Road Minimum Lot Size and FSR for Residential Flat Buildings Minimum Lot Size for Boarding Houses FSR for Multi-dwelling housing Minimum Lot Size for Manor Homes LEP Maps - Clause references Rectifying anomalies Review of Clause 8.2 and 8.7 relating to Key Sites and Community Infrastructure.
+This Phase includes the following matters: Architectural Excellence o Scenic and Cultural Landscapes - Mulgoa / Wallacia and The Northern Road o Minimum Lot Size and FSR for Residential Flat Buildings Minimum Lot Size for Boarding Houses o FSR for Multi-dwelling housing o Minimum Lot Size for Manor Homes o LEP Maps - Clause references o Rectifying anomalies o Review of Clause 8.2 and 8.7 relating to Key Sites and Community Infrastructure.
 The Local Strategic Planning Statement has highlighted the need for additional strategy work to be done.
 The City Planning and City Strategy Department is undertaking this work jointly and will inform the future LEP Phase 3.
 3.2.5c Review Penrith DCP 2014.
 The comprehensive review of the Penrith Development Control Plan (2014) has commenced.
-This work will be completed in three stages, with phase 1 underway.
-Phase 1 will include a comprehensive review of several sections of the DCP, including residential, commercial, and industrial development controls.
+This work will be completed in three stages, with phase I underway.
+Phase I will include a comprehensive review of several sections of the DCP, including residential, commercial, and industrial development controls.
 This stage also consists of a review of the overall DCP structure.
 Several workshops and briefings have been held with internal stakeholders, including Council's Access Committee and Heritage Committee.
 Targeted community engagement was undertaken in the form of a survey sent to the community panel created for consultation on the LSPS.
-Targeted industry engagement is underway to receive early industry feedback on some of the proposed control changes.
-Gyde Consulting has been engaged to facilitate this engagement.
-It is anticipated that a draft DCP will be reported to Council in late 2023, with a public exhibition